hamster-0914/fcms/README.md

-FCMS is my Final Year Project known as Forensic Case Management Systsem.
-It integrated with a simple base blockchain technology.
-It developed by using HTML, Css, Javascript, Python (Django) as backend and MYSQL to store dataaset.
-It is designed to assist the forensic pratitioners including forensic investigator, chemist and forensic pathologist in efficiently managing and organizing information related to forensic cases.
+My final year project is a Forensic Case Management System (FCMS).
+It is developed using Django and MySQL and is integrated with a simple self made blockchain.
+The purpose of the system is to assist forensic practitioners such as forensic investigators, chemists and forensic pathologists in efficiently managing and organising information register to forensic cases.